 The shallow water placement of dredged material at either Eden Landing (Proposed Action) or Emeryville Crescent (Alternative B) could potentially deposit up to 1 mm of sediment in the nearshore area.
-The action alternatives are expected to have beneficial effects on flood control functions by providing a supplemental source of sediment to accelerate marsh and mudflat accretion to offset future changes in sea level.
+The action alternatives are expected to have beneficial effects on flood control functions by providing a supplemental source of sediment to accelerate marsh and mudflat accretion thereby increasing the ability of marshes and mudflats to provide flood control functions (such as wave attenuation) as sea level rises.